Li-O-Li/Li-O-Li/README.md

 - ⚡ Fun fact: ...
 -->

-Major in spacecraft propulsion, still a newcomer to software design world.
+Major in spacecraft propulsion.
+Keep curious to the world.